 During his days of preaching, Jesus of Nazareth addressed only Jews, "the lost sheep of Israel" (Matthew 10:5; 15:24).
 His disciples were expressly instructed not to approach gentiles or Samaritans (Matthew 10:5).
 On the few occasions that Jesus ventured beyond the boundaries of his homeland, he never proclaimed his gospel to pagans, nor did his disciples do so during his lifetime.
 The mission of the 11 apostles to "all the nations" (Matthew 28:19) is a "post-Resurrection" idea.
 It appears to be of Pauline inspiration and is nowhere else found in the Gospels (apart from the spurious longer ending of Mark [Mark 16:15], which is missing from all the older manuscripts).
 Jesus' own perspective was exclusively Jewish; he was concerned only with Jews.
 (Geza Vermes 2012)

-Quite another "melody" than that the kingdom and salvation and gospel teachings of Jesus are for Jews only, is one than Yogananda and SRF hums.
+It is quite another "melody" than that the kingdom and salvation and gospel teachings of Jesus are for depraved Jews only that Yogananda and SRF hums.
 Do yourself a favour: ask for good evidence of it:

 The Mahavatar [Great Avatar] is in constant communion with Christ [who said his teachings were for Jews only (cf. Matthew 15:24) . . . and have planned the spiritual technique of salvation for this age [contrary to the Bible's idea of getting saved by Holy Ghost] . . .